haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “What is that?” said Mary, pointing through the other green door.

-“Another of ’em,” shortly.
+“Another of them,” shortly.

-“There’s another on t’other side of the wall and there’s the orchard t’other side of that.”
+“There’s another on the other side of the wall and there’s the orchard the other side of that.”

 “Can I go in them?” asked Mary.

 “If you likes.

-But there’s nowt to see.”
+But there’s no what to see.”

 Mary made no response.
 She went down the path and through the second green door.

 There, she found more walls and winter vegetables and glass frames, but in the second wall there was another green door and it was not open.